uPortal-Attic/uportal-app-framework/docs/theming.md

 + `subtitle` (optional): A subtitle that is shown as subtext for the app (e.g. "beta").
 Subtitles should be no longer than 15 characters.
 + `ariaLabelTitle`: The aria label put in place of the theme title
 + `crestalt`: The crest alt text.
 This should be the name of your frame app (i.e. "MyUW Portal").
 + `group`: Groups this app should be enabled for automatically.
 Not sure?
-Ask the MyUW dev team: <mailto:myuw-infra@office365.wisc.edu>.
+Ask the dev list: <https://groups.google.com/a/apereo.org/forum/#!forum/uportal-dev>.
 + `mascotImg` (optional): See documentation about the mascot for announcements [here](announcements.md).
 + `profileUrl` (optional): Specify a URL for a "Profile" app/page, where users can view and/or update their personal information.
 + `footerLinks`: An array of links which appear in the footer -- typically contains links to the campus help desk and feedback portal.